kernelsauce/turbo/doc/apiref.rst

 ~~~~~~~~~~~~~~~~~~~~
 The RequestHandler class are implemented so that it must be subclassed to process HTTP requests.

-*Subclass and implement any of the following methods to handle the corresponding HTTP method, if a request method that is not implemented is recieved the requester will get a 405 (Not Implemented) status code:*
+*Subclass a RequsetHandlerr class and reimplement any of the following methods to handle the corresponding HTTP method, if a request method that is not implemented is recieved the requester will get a 405 (Not Implemented) status code:*

-.. function:: RequestHandler:get()
+.. function:: RequestHandler:get(...)

 	HTTP GET reqests handler.

+        :param ...: Parameters from matched URL pattern with braces.
+E.g /users/(.*)$ would provide anything after /users/ as first parameter.

-.. function:: RequestHandler:post()
+.. function:: RequestHandler:post(...)

 	HTTP POST reqests handler.

+        :param ...: Parameters from matched URL pattern with braces.

-.. function:: RequestHandler:head()
+.. function:: RequestHandler:head(...)

 	HTTP HEAD reqests handler.

+        :param ...: Parameters from matched URL pattern with braces.

-.. function:: RequestHandler:delete()
+.. function:: RequestHandler:delete(...)

 	HTTP DELETE reqests handler.

+        :param ...: Parameters from matched URL pattern with braces.

-.. function:: RequestHandler:put()
+.. function:: RequestHandler:put(...)

 	HTTP PUT reqests handler.

+        :param ...: Parameters from matched URL pattern with braces.

-.. function:: RequestHandler:options()
+.. function:: RequestHandler:options(...)

 	HTTP OPTIONS reqests handler.

+        :param ...: Parameters from matched URL pattern with braces.

 All of these methods recieves the arguments from the patterns in the ``nonsence.Web.Application`` handler section.